lagdo/jaxon-dbadmin/README.md

 - Use a better editor for SQL queries.
 - Save and show the query history.
 - Save queries in user favorites.
-- Import and export data.
+- Import or export data.
 - Insert, modify or delete data in a table.
+- Create or drop a database.
-- Create or alter a table (wip).
+- Create or alter a table or view.
+- Drop a table or view.
+- Browse servers and databases in multiple tabs.

 The following features are not yet implemented, and planned for future releases:
-- Drop a table.
-- Create, alter or drop a view.
-- Create, alter or drop a database.
+- Save the current tabs in user preferences.
+- Navigate through related tables.
 - Code completion for table and field names in the SQL editor.
-- Navigate through related tables.
 - An advanced GUI-based query builder.
+- Automated tests.

 Howtos
 ------